 - Explanation of potential risks you may face or negative aspects that may impact the market value of the commercial property

 In addition, there are four main methods for calculating a commercial real estate valuation.
 Most professional commercial real estate appraisers employ a mix of the following strategies:

 - By cost: How much would it cost to build or significantly renovate the property?
 This method looks at the expense of the land, materials, and labor for a reconstruction analysis.
-Although it doesn’t factor in the income-generating potential of the property, it does highlight other noteworthy factors.
+Although it doesn’t factor in the property’s income-generating potential, it highlights other noteworthy factors.

 - By income: How much net operating income should the property generate given the current market?
 Some elements required in this calculation are potential gross rental income estimates, vacancy rates, and future expenses.

 - By nearby comparables: How much have similar commercial properties in the area sold for?
 This strategy looks at the defining features of the commercial property and attempts to find local comparables to determine value.
 This method is most commonly used for residential properties.

 - By the Gross Rent Multiplier: The GRM is a simple formula that divides the commercial property price by the projected monthly rental rate.
 The GRM is a quick way to calculate a ratio that can be easily applied to analyze multiple properties simultaneously.

 With fewer factors to consider than a commercial property value, even the difference in the presentation of a report will appear obvious.
 A residential appraisal is often delivered in a standard set of forms (several pages), whereas a professional can present a commercial real estate appraisal in a 60 to 200-page narrative report.
 As such, there is a discernable difference in turnaround time and price for such analysis.